philcryer/fak3r.com/content/post/build-a-headless-spotify-connect-server.md

 ![hifi-way](/2018/spotify-connect-2.png)

-And yes, the name is from the best ever Australian band, [You Am I](http://youami.com.au/) 1995 release, [Hi-Fi Way](https://en.wikipedia.org/wiki/Hi_Fi_Way), "How good is Rusty tonight?"
+And yes, the name is from the best ever Australian band, [You Am I](http://youami.com.au/) 1995 release, [Hi-Fi Way](https://en.wikipedia.org/wiki/Hi_Fi_Way), "How fucking good is Rusty tonight?"

 # Conclusion